-1. Contributions to the educational mission of the institution: for example, teaching (not necessarily in a classroom); organization of workshops, institutes, or similar meetings; public appearances in the interest of librarianship or information transfer.
-Assessment by students and professional colleagues may contribute to this evaluation.

-- 2. Contributions to the advancement of the profession: for example, active participation in professional and learned societies as a member. - 3.
+- 1. Contributions to the educational mission of the institution: for example, teaching (not necessarily in a classroom); organization of workshops, institutes, or similar meetings; public appearances in the interest of librarianship or information transfer.
+Assessment by students and professional colleagues may contribute to this evaluation. - 2.
+Contributions to the advancement of the profession: for example, active participation in professional and learned societies as a member - 3.
 Activities related to inquiry and research: for example, scholarly publication, presentation of papers, reviews of books and other literature, grants, consulting, service as a member of a team of experts, or other means of disseminating professional expertise.

-B. Criteria for promotion to speci c ranks

-Promotion to the ranks of assistant professor, associate professor, and professor requires a record of successful ful llment of criteria at the lower level.
+B. Criteria for promotion to specific ranks Promotion to the ranks of assistant professor, associate professor, and professor requires a record of successful fulfillment of criteria at the lower level.

-Instructor Appointments at this rank shall require expectation of successful overall performance and the potential for a promising career in librarianship.
+Instructor-Appointments at this rank shall require expectation of successful overall performance and the potential for a promising career in librarianship.
 Institutional practice for faculty appointments varies.
 Specialized skills or expertise may justify appointment at a higher rank.

-Assistant professor Promotion to this rank shall require evidence of signi cant professional contributions to the library or to the institution.
+Assistant professor-Promotion to this rank shall require evidence of significant professional contributions to the library or to the institution.

-Associate professor Promotion to this rank shall require evidence of substantial professional contributions to the library and to the institution, as well as attainment of a high level in research or other professional endeavors.
+Associate professor-Promotion to this rank shall require evidence of substantial professional contributions to the library and to the institution as well as attainment of a high level in research or other professional endeavors.

-Professor Promotion to this rank shall require outstanding achievements in librarianship, research, and other professional endeavors.
+Professor-Promotion to this rank shall require outstanding achievements in librarianship, research, and other professional endeavors.

-C. Procedures for promotion to specific ranks

-- 1. Candidates for promotion in academic rank shall be considered by a peer review committee formed in accordance with appropriate institutional regulations. - 2.
+- C. Procedures for promotion to specific ranks - 1.
+Candidates for promotion in academic rank shall be considered by a peer review committee formed in accordance with appropriate institutional regulations. - 2.
 Recommendations for promotion in academic rank may be made by the appropriate administrator, or a member of the library faculty, who shall give the candidate copies of any recommendations or evaluations.
-These statements shall be retained.

-- 3. Documentation in support of candidates for promotion in rank shall include evaluations from the appropriate administrator.
-Additional documentation may include letters from colleagues, copies and reviews of publications, records of committee activity, etc. - 4.
-The peer review committee (see C-1) shall transmit its recommendations, with all supporting documentation, to the chief administrative of cer of the library. - 5.
-The chief administrative of cer of the library will receive the recommendations of the committee, make a decision, and so notify the committee.
-If the chief administrative of cer of the library does not concur in any particular recommendation, after consultation with the committee, he/she may note such disagreement before notifying the candidate of the recommendations.
-The chief administrative of cer of the library shall inform the committee and the candidate in writing of the recommendations before transmitting the recommendations of the committee and the chief administrative of cer of the library to the appropriate institutional of cer.
+These statements shall be retained. - 3.
+Documentation in support of candidates for promotion in rank shall include evaluations from the appropriate administrator.
+Additional documentation may include letters from colleagues, copies and reviews of publications, records of committee activity, etc.

+- 4. The peer review committee (see C-1) shall transmit its recommendations, with all supporting documentation, to the chief administrative officer of the library. - 5.
+The chief administrative officer of the library will receive the recommendations of the committee, make a decision, and so notify the committee.
+If the chief administrative officer of the library does not concur in any particular recommendation, after consultation with the committee, he/she may note such disagreement before notifying the candidate of the recommendations.
+The chief administrative officer of the library shall inform the committee and the candidate in writing of the recommendations before transmitting the recommendations of the committee and the chief administrative officer of the library to the appropriate institutional officer.
 The candidate then will have the opportunity to respond in writing to the recommendations.
-After this, the chief administrative of cer of the library will submit his/her recommendation, the recommendation of the committee, and any responses from these parties or from the candidate to the appropriate institutional of cer. - 6.
+After this, the chief administrative officer of the library will submit his/her recommendation, the recommendation of the committee, and any responses from these parties or from the candidate, to the appropriate institutional officer - 6.
 If the candidate for promotion believes there are substantial grounds for disagreement with a denial of promotion, appropriate institutional regulations shall be provided so that the case may be properly reviewed.
-The unsuccessful candidate may le a grievance as speci ed in Section V.
+The unsuccessful candidate may file a grievance as specified in Section V.